 - Popular Lake Activities: Swimming, speed boating, sailing

 The center of Texas is home to one of the clearest lakes in the state.
 Lake Travis is a popular destination for wakeboarding, standup paddleboarding, and sailing.
 If you’re looking for a party, venture to Devil’s Cove, where you’ll find people anchoring their boats and spending the day floating and drinking.
 There’s also plenty of family fun to be found on the water with kayaks, jet skis, and houseboats.
 Or you can climb out of the water and go zip lining for a new perspective on the canyon.
 Check out Oasis for live music and the best view of the sunset with your dinner.
-Find unlimited entertainment at Beachside Billy’s Lake Travis Restaurant & Water Park.
+Find unlimited entertainment at Beachside Billy’s Lake Travis Restaurant & Water Park, where you can go on rides, soak up the sun, or cool off at the waterfall fountain.
+Check out Waterloo Adventures, an on-the-water Lake Travis playground that has 20 obstacles, balance beams, and climbing walls.
 On an extended vacation?
 Lake Travis’ close proximity to Austin means you can squeeze in adventures in the city as well!

-While the East Coast might not be the first region you think of for boating, it’s home to some of the most beautiful lakes in the U.S. Explore the unique offerings of each location, and discover the best lake vacations on the East Coast for you and your family!
+While the East Coast might not be the first region you think of for boating, it’s home to some of the most beautiful lakes in the U.S. Discover some of the best lakes on the East Coast with the list below!

 - Location: Adirondack Mountains, New York